 High drama in Jalandhar as Latifpura demolition resumes; protesters climb water tank

-Following high court orders, district administration moves to clear 120-ft road; 14 families displaced as police cordon off area to remove makeshift tents.
+Following high court orders, district administration moves to clear a 120-ft road; 14 families displaced as police cordon off the area to remove makeshift tents.

 Adhering to the Punjab and Haryana high court directive, the Jalandhar district administration launched a special operation to remove illegal encroachments and constructions in the controversial Latifpura locality on Tuesday morning.